 This shot was taken with my Canon 75-300mm f/4.0-5.6 III USM (B&H) lens racked out to 300mm.
 As a consequence, the distance across the valley has been considerably compressed.

 In the foreground is some scrubby vegetation.
-The orange layers in the middle are mudflats while the band is a salt crust at the lowest point of the valley where all the moisture has evaporated.
-Beyond that is the alluvial fan of gravel washed down the gully behind it over innumerable and flash events over the last 10,000 years or so.
+The orange layers in the middle are mudflats while the white band is a salt crust at the lowest point of the valley where all the moisture has evaporated.
+Beyond that is the alluvial fan of gravel washed down the gully behind it over innumerable rain and flash flood events over the last 10,000 years or so.

 [ad name=”post”]